nickolasburr/git-extend/README.md

     git --bypass log --max-count=5
     ```

+4. Merge the previous branch into `master` and, upon successful merge, delete the previous branch (see [`git-merge`](https://github.com/nickolasburr/git-extend/blob/master/templates/git-merge)).

+    ```
+    git checkout master
+    git merge --no-ff --trim -
+    ```

 ## Command Wrappers

 As one might anticipate, a command wrapper is an executable script with the equivalent name of its Git builtin counterpart.
 For example, `git-log` for `git log`, `git-add` for `git add`, and so on.

 However, command wrappers are not limited to Git builtins.
 You can also create arbitrary Git commands using the same conventions, and `git-extend` will resolve the command accordingly.

 Templates are provided for several porcelain commands, including: